Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you work on the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” position.
-If it’s tripped, the lever will be in the in between or “off” spot.
+If it’s tripped, the lever will be in the "off" position.

 - Firmly transfer the lever back to the “on” position.
 If it instantly flips again, don’t reset it and call us at 512-355-1482.
 A switch that keeps flipping might indicate your residence has electrical trouble.